sujaykhandekar/Automated-objects-removal-inpainter/README.md

 Automated object remover Inpainter is a project that combines Semantic segmentation and EdgeConnect architectures with minor changes in order to remove specified objects from photos.
 For Semantic Segmentation, the code from pytorch has been adapted, whereas for EdgeConnect, the code has been adapted from [https://github.com/knazeri/edge-connect](https://github.com/knazeri/edge-connect).

-This project is capable of removing objects from list of 20 different ones.It can be use as photo editing tool as well as for Data augmentation.
+This project is capable of removing objects from list of 20 different ones.It can be used as photo editing tool as well as for Data augmentation.

 Python 3.8.5 and pytorch 1.5.1 have been used in this project.